sam-mol/Hand-written-digits-recognition-using-deep-learning-models/README.md

 Hand written digits recognition project.

 The handwritten digits recognition with MNIST dataset is the “Hello World” problem in the fields of data science and machine learning.
-It is an amazing project to get started with in order to understand the processes involved in a typical data science project.
-To recognize the digits I implemented a Neural Network model using Deep Learning Framework Keras.
+It is an amazing project to get started with in order to understand the fundamental processes involved in a typical deep learning model development.
+Application of Convolutional Neural Network models to MNIST dataset was one of the first successful applications of deep neural networks to real world data.
+Here I implemented a neural network model using deep learning framework Keras.
 Keras is a go-to tool to build deep learning models.
+I also used Numpy and Matplotlib libraries from PyData ecosystem (Python for data science) to clean and visualize the data.

 Here are the steps that comprised the project: